askpt/openfeature-dotnet-workshop/Workshop.md

 ### Expected Outcome

 You will have implemented a basic A/B test using feature flags, allowing you to control which users see different variants of the application.

+### Learning Outcomes

+- Understand that feature flags can be used for A/B testing, allowing you to experiment with different user experiences
+- Understand that feature flags can be used to control the behavior of the application based on user attributes

 ---